projf/projf-explore/life-on-screen/README.md

 # Life on Screen

 This folder contains SystemVerilog designs to accompany the Project F blog post: **[Life on Screen](https://projectf.io/posts/life-on-screen/)**.
-All the designs are under the permissive [MIT licence](../LICENSE), but the blog posts themselves are subject to normal copyright restrictions.

 These designs make use of Project F [common modules](../common/), such as clock generation and display timings.
 Check the Vivado [create_project.tcl](xc7/vivado/create_project.tcl) script for details of modules used.